 Alcohol-free beer, typically under 0.5% ABV, has seen a surge in popularity in recent years.
 It's created either by removing alcohol post-brewing (dealcoholizing) or by restricting the fermentation process.
 Alcohol-free beer can even be produced by diluting regular beer with water or avoiding fermentation altogether.
 It's all about the beer experience - without the buzz.

 IPA or India Pale Ale is a beloved beer style, known for its high hop content and robust flavour, often marked by citrus and tropical fruit notes.
 Originating from England around 1840, the IPA was designed to withstand the long, hot voyage to India during the British Empire era.
 Today, it stands as a testament to the adventurous spirit of beer crafting.

 Ah, Guinness - the quintessential Irish stout.
 With its deep colour and caramelised flavour, Guinness is a robust and hearty beer, made unique by its thick, creamy head resulting from the blend of CO2 and nitrogen.
 It's like a warm, comforting hug in a glass.

-While many of the strongest beers on the market are darker, a beer's colour doesn't necessarily indicate its strength.
-For instance, the Belgian golden pale ale Duvel has an ABV of 8.5%, while Guinness clocks in at just 4%.
+Many assume that the darker the beer, the stronger it is.
+It's a common myth, but the reality is a bit more complex.
+While many strong beers are indeed darker, a beer's color doesn't necessarily correlate with its strength.
+For instance, the Belgian golden pale ale Duvel boasts an ABV of 8.5%, while the dark Guinness only has an ABV of 4%.